MartaObregon/marvelAuctioneers-Client/README.md

 ## Description

 Marvel Auctioneers is an online auctions app for Marvel comics.
-It allows users to sell and buy their domics.
+It allows users to sell and buy their comics.

 ## User Stories